-I switched to a new technical hard shell about 6 weeks ago called the Outdoor Research Foray Jacket because I prefer wearing jackets with pit zips, especially if they are made out of a breathable fabric like Gore-Tex, Polartec Neoshell or eVent.
-Outdoor Research is one of the few companies that puts pit zips on jackets made out of breathable fabrics – something I really respect about the company – since heavy exertion will easily overcome any jacket’s ability to vent perspiration if it doesn’t have some form of venting (see mechanical venting, pit zips, and layering).
+My winter shell is the Outdoor Research Foray Jacket because I prefer wearing jackets with pit zips.
+Outdoor Research is one of the few companies that put pit zips on jackets made out of breathable fabrics – something I really respect about the company – since heavy exertion will easily overcome any jacket’s ability to vent perspiration if it doesn’t have some form of venting (see mechanical venting, pit zips, and layering).

-Suitable as a winter hard shell and a 3 season rain coat, the Foray Jacket is made out of 50 denier Gore-Tex PacLite and weighs 17.5 ounces in a size XL.
-It comes with a unique type of pit zip system that Outdoor Research calls “Torso Flow”, because the pit zips can be opened from the arm pit all the way down the side of the jacket, opening up like a poncho for maximum ventilation.
+Suitable as a winter hard shell and a 3 season raincoat, the Foray Jacket is made out of 50 denier Gore-Tex PacLite and weighs 16.3 ounces in a size XL.
+It comes with a unique type of pit zip system that Outdoor Research calls “Torso Flow” because the pit zips can be opened from the armpit all the way down the side of the jacket, opening up like a poncho for maximum ventilation.

-The Outdoor Research Foray Jacket is a great hard shell and one I plan to use in 4 season conditions for years to come.
+The Outdoor Research Foray Jacket is a great hard shell and I plan to continue using it in 4 season conditions for years to come.
 The Torso Flow pit zips really distinguish this coat from others at the same price point and make it an exceptional value.

 Disclosure: Outdoor Research provided Philip Werner with a Foray Jacket for this review.